vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 43\):

-\[. . . \] Among the de´bris  the second half of an inscribed stone has been found, the first half of which had been sent to the Indian Museum Calcutta in 1891.
+\[. . . \] Among the débris  the second half of an inscribed stone has been found, the first half of which had been sent to the Indian Museum Calcutta in 1891.

 ∗ The first version of this article was published in Indo-Iranian Journal 56.3–4 \(2013\), 263–77.
 This double issue of IIJ contained the articles based on papers given at the symposium Epigraphical Evidence for the Formation and Rise of Early Śaivism, which was held at the University of Groningen, 4–5 June 2012.